Farm Jobs in Canada with Visa Sponsorship 2024 – LMIA Approved

 • Physical Fitness: Farm work often involves physical labor, including lifting, bending, working outdoors in various weather conditions, and potentially working long hours.
 Employers may assess your physical fitness to ensure you can handle the demands of the job.

-See also 20 Jobs for Unskilled Workers in the UK with Visa Sponsorship in 2024 – Job Opportunities
+See also Warehouse Jobs for Immigrants in Canada with Visa Sponsorship in 2024

 Canadian Government Requirements: